BD-RDW/PlanningPoker/README.md

-# PlanningSession
+# Scrum tooling

+Scrum tooling is a simple application to assist during the retrospective and refinement.

 In directory node-backend is a server.
-It can be started using: npm start.
+It can be started using: npm run startDev.
-The server should be restart when files are updated, but that doesn't seem to be working.
+The server will be restart when files are updated.

-The frontend can be start using npm start in the root of the project
+In de root directory is the frontend that can be start using npm start

 ## Usage

-First user start browser on http://localhost:4200, select 'join session' enter a name and click 'Create new session'
+First user start browser on http://localhost:4200, select the type of session (retrospective or planning) enter a name and click 'Create new session'

-Second user copy the sessionId from the first user.

-Start browser on http://localhost:4200, select 'join session' enter a name, paste the sessionId into the field 'Session Id' and click 'Join existing session'

-Both users are in the same chat-like session
+Click on the sessionId to copy an url to the clipboard, that url can be used by other users to join that session.

 ## Websocket Client-Server actions
 ```